jackschnair/ScoreKeepingApp/README.md

 JSON events can be found in /src/JSON Events in the repository.

-Note that when pasting JSON into our "setRules" or "createGameEvent" use cases on the webpage you should only include the JSON that follows "rules" for "setRules" and "game_event" for "createGameEvent"
+Note that when pasting JSON into our "setRules" or "createGameEvent" use cases on the webpage, you should only include the JSON that follows "rules" for setRules and "game_event" for createGameEvent

 setRules example:
 {